-How to Cook Pancit Sotanghon: A Recipe for Philippine Glass Noodles
+How to Cook Pancit Sotanghon: Filipino Glass Noodles Recipe

 Sotanghon are noodles made from mung beans, yam, or cassava.
 Across Asia and the Philippines, they're also known as crystal noodles, cellophane noodles, bean thread noodles, glass noodles, or tanghoon.
 These translucent noodles have a very smooth, slippery texture, and they're sometimes a bit gummy when you chew them.